caolan/nodeunit/README.md

 Running the nodeunit Tests
 --------------------------

-The tests for nodeunit itself use the old-fashioned assert module.
-Even though writing tests for nodeunit in nodeunit syntax would be all cool and meta, this approach doesn't lend itself to TDD and easy debugging ;).
+The tests for nodeunit are written using nodeunit itself as the test framework.
+However, the module test-base.js first does some basic tests using the assert module to ensure that test functions are actually run, and a basic level of nodeunit functionality is available.

 To run the nodeunit tests do: node test.js